lgc13/fastapi_demo/README.md

     pydantic - data validation
     '

-   uv add ruff --dev # dev dependency
+   uv add some_dependency --dev # dev dependency

     # if needed, install python like so:
     uv python install